British Car Brands

 Morgan Logo

 Morgan has a very long history, starting in 1910.
 As of 2019, it is owned by Italians, the Investindustrial investment group.
-The factory assembles racing and rally cars by hand, producing about 850 units per year.
-Therefore, there is always a long waiting list for these cars.
-The waiting list can stretch from several months to several years.
-And the brand also has its own zest – there are always elements of wood in the body.
+The factory assembles racing and rally cars by hand, producing about 850 units annually.
+Therefore, there is always a long waiting list for these cars, stretching from several months to several years.
+The brand also has its zest—there are always wood elements in the body.

 Noble